xexc/CS470/README.md

 https://youtu.be/WCUciSr5IoQ

-Experiences and Strengths: Explain how this course will help you in reaching your professional goals.
 This course taught me alot about how serverless computing works.
 Being able to manage all your code and services without have to manage a server is great.
 Also learning AWS and how to use their services will benefit my career.

 I think one of my main strengths as a software developer is my problem solving skills.
 It might be some form of OCD, but when I cant figure out how something works, it keeps me up.
 I cant sleep, or focus on anything else until I know how it works, forcing me to solve problems and learn things fast.